Building an Artificial Loon Nesting Platform

 - In 2003, the male arrived back on April 16 and the female arrived back about April 29.
 She started nesting on May 25.
 Two chicks were hatched on June 22.

 - In 2004, the male arrived back on April 14 and the female arrived back about April 16.
 She started nesting on May 22.
 One chick was hatched on June 20.
+A second egg never hatched.
+I eventually retrieved it and gave it to the Queen's University Biology Station (on Opinicon Lake)

 - In 2005, the male arrived back on April 14 and the female arrived back about April 20.
 She started nesting on May 29.
 Two eggs were laid but neither chick survived the first day (I never saw the chicks although it appears that the eggs hatched).